JuliaLang/www.julialang.org/legal/data/index.md

 Julia-CI-Variables: APPVEYOR=n;CI=n;CIRCLECI=n;CONTINUOUS_INTEGRATION=n;GITHUB_ACTIONS=n
 GITLAB_CI=n;JULIA_CI=n;TF_BUILD=n;TRAVIS=n
 ```
 This header gives an indicator for each of a set of environment variables that are commonly set on automated continuous integration (CI) systems, such as AppVeyor, Azure Pipelines, CircleCI, GitHub Actions, GitLab, and Travis CI.
-On user systems, theses will typically not be set.
-When analyzing requests to package servers, these indictors help to distinguish request from automated CI systems from real users.
+On user systems, these will typically not be set.
+When analyzing requests to package servers, these indicators help to distinguish request from automated CI systems from real users.
 Automated CI systems can initiate a lot of requests which would significantly pollute statistics about Julia usage by real users.
 Due to the large volume of requests that can be initiated by CI systems, it is also often necessary to handle these systems specially to reduce service costs, e.g. by setting up a package server that is co-located with the CI service.
 Without the ability to accurately identify CI requests, it would be hard or impossible to identify and mitigate these costs.

 Under no circumstances is the full value of an environment variable sent, which is crucial for preserving user privacy and not potentially leaking sensitive data (secrets are often stored in environment variables).
 For each environment variable that is checked, only one of four possible values is sent: